- Home

 Residential Development

-Any building to be used as a dwelling requires a development permit.
+Any building to be used as a dwelling (house) requires a development permit.
 This means any building that contains a kitchen, sleeping areas, and a bathroom, and is capable of year-round occupancy.
-For additional clarity, buildings referred to as “cabin”, “cottage”, “lake house”, etc. that meet the above description are considered a dwelling.

-- Modular Dwelling – Factory constructed home with modular parts assembled on or transported to a site.
-Home has CSA-A277 certification as a ‘Modular’ and cannot be built to CSA-Z240 standards and must be set on a subgrade foundation, such as a grade beam, with a heated crawl space or basement.
+- Modular Dwelling: The structure must have CSA-A277 certification as a ‘Modular’ and cannot be built to CSA-Z240 standards and must be set on a subgrade foundation, such as a grade beam, with a heated crawl space or basement.
+Modular Dwellings include Ready to Move Homes (R.T.M) but shall not include detached dwellings, mobile dwellings, or moved in dwellings.

-Typical Accessory Buildings include but are not limited to:
+Typical Residential Accessory Buildings include, but are not limited to:

 - Sheds